 If you’re considering applying to University, you’ll want to research the top universities in the UK and their courses.

-In this blog post, I’ll share my experience researching the best university courses in the UK and my tips for choosing the best course for you.
+In this blog post, I’ll share my experience researching the best university courses in the UK and my tips for choosing the best method for you.

 There are lots of things to think about when you’re planning your university life.